Lefkas: an incredible beauty that begs to be explored

 Here you’ll find our base.
 Vassiliki Bay is a gorgeous sight, framed by mountains and backed by a verdant valley with abundant olive and orange groves.
 There are spectacular views of the sapphire sea and the nearby islands of Cephalonia and Ithaca.
 Early morning, the waters are serene and quiet, ideal for trying your hand at kayaking or paddle-boarding.
 In the afternoon, the bay comes alive with the multi-coloured sails of boats and windsurfers – a great time to enjoy your sailing taster to the max!

 You’ll discover much of the area’s natural beauty if you join in our walks or cycle rides in and around Vassiliki.
-But if you want a truly unique experience, join in our three island sea safari (additional local charge applies) that carries you to the nearby islands of Ithaca and Cephalonia, including numerous stops at secluded beaches for sun-bathing, snorkeling, and swimming – if you’re lucky, you’ll catch sight of dolphins and flying fish along the way!
+But if you want a truly unique experience, join in our amazing sea safari (additional local charge applies) including numerous stops at secluded beaches for sun-bathing, snorkeling, and swimming – if you’re lucky, you’ll catch sight of dolphins and flying fish along the way!

-Our beachfront accommodations are located just yards from the sea’s edge, in three charming family-run hotels set in landscaped gardens.
+Our beachfront accommodations are located just yards from the sea’s edge, in two charming family-run hotels and an assortment of apartments and studios all set in landscaped gardens.
 Our simply-styled and comfortable air-conditioned rooms are all en suite, with balcony or terrace offering magnificent views of sea, countryside, or mountains.